CEO

 OAC recognizes that interested individuals may not meet all of the above qualifications and possess other relevant education, and professional and lived experience that would make them the right candidate.
 Applicants are invited to share this with us in their cover letter.

-Interested individuals are invited to submit a cover letter and resume (please note that applications that do not include a cover letter will not be considered):
+Interested individuals are invited to submit a cover letter and resume.

 Please contact Human Resources at hr@arts.on.ca if you are unable to apply on-line and/or require accommodations during the recruitment process due to a disability.